TimeSeriesPredictor.fit¶

 When performing cross validation, each model will be retrained every

-is provided.enable_ensemble (bool, default = True) – If True, the
+tuning_datais provided.enable_ensemble (bool, default = True) – If True, the

-.skip_model_selection (bool, default = False) – If True, predictor will not compute the validation score.
+TimeSeriesPredictorwill fit a simple weighted ensemble on top of the models specified viahyperparameters.skip_model_selection (bool, default = False) – If True, predictor will not compute the validation score.
 For example, this argument is useful if we want to use the predictor as a wrapper for a single pre-trained model.
 If set to True, then the

-dict must contain exactly one model without hyperparameter search spaces or an exception will be raised.random_seed (int or None, default = 123) – If provided, fixes the seed of the random number generator for all models.
+hyperparametersdict must contain exactly one model without hyperparameter search spaces or an exception will be raised.random_seed (int or None, default = 123) – If provided, fixes the seed of the random number generator for all models.
 This guarantees reproducible results for most models (except those trained on GPU because of the non-determinism of GPU operations).

 verbosity (int, optional) – If provided, overrides the